-You can participate in the 40 Days For Life Spring Campaign in three ways: prayer and fasting, community outreach and peaceful vigil.
+You can participate in three ways: prayer and fasting, community outreach and peaceful vigil.
 We invite you to pray for an hour in front of Capital Care Network, the Toledo abortion clinic, located at 1160 W. Sylvania Avenue.
-Sign up at: www.40daysforlife.com/toledo.
+You can sign up for a prayer time at: www.40daysforlife.com/toledo.

 May our prayer bring the light of Christ Jesus to move the hearts and minds of all present to a deeper appreciation of the dignity of human life.

 We pray and seek God’s grace the children scheduled to be aborted that week might be spared and given the gift of life!

 For more information, call Peter Range, Director of the Office for Life and Justice, at 419.214.4933 or email email@example.com.
 Join the movement, and help us end abortion in Northwest Ohio!